fx2d-physics-engine

 1. For each edge normal of shape A, project all vertices of shape B onto .

-3. Track the axis with the minimum overlap — this becomes the contact normal and penetration depth.
+3. Track the axis with the minimum (most-negative) gap — this becomes the contact normal and −gap is the penetration depth.

 Once the reference edge (on A) and incident edge (on B) are identified, up to 2 contact points are computed via clip_edge() — a Sutherland–Hodgman-style clipping of the incident edge against the side planes of the reference edge.
 This gives stable multi-point contacts for flat-face collisions (e.g. a box resting on a plane).